Integrable 3-Site, Tilted, Extended Bose-Hubbard Model with Nearest-Neighbour Interactions: Hamiltonian and symmetries

 Below it will be shown that the Hamiltonian possesses an additional conserved operator under the constraints

-In order to expose the symmetries underlying this specialisation of (\ref{ham}) set
+In order to expose the symmetries underlying this specialisation of \eqref{ham} set

-These operators realise the $o(4)$ Lie algebra by satisfying the commutation relations
+These operators realise the $\mathfrak{o}(4)$ Lie algebra by satisfying the commutation relations

-It is found that the Hamiltonian (\ref{ham}) subject to the constraints (\ref{int1}), (\ref{int2}), (\ref{int4}) is expressible as
+It is found that the Hamiltonian \eqref{ham} subject to the constraints \eqref{int1}, \eqref{int2}, \eqref{int4} is expressible~as

-Under this realisation, the corresponding $o(4)$ Casimir invariants assume the form
+Under this realisation, the corresponding $\mathfrak{o}(4)$ Casimir invariants assume the form

-This realisation of the Casimir invariants provides the third independent conserved operator required to claim integrability of ({\ref{hamint}).
+This realisation of the Casimir invariants provides the third independent conserved operator required to claim integrability of \eqref{hamint}.

-\section{Bethe Ansatz solution}
+\section{Bethe ansatz solution}

-To derive the Bethe Ansatz solution of the model, differential operator methods are adapted from \cite{lh06}.
-Before proceeding to that task, it is first necessary to completely describe the $o(4)$ action on the module provided by the Fock space.
+To derive the Bethe ansatz solution of the model, differential operator methods are adapted from \cite{lh06,lz09}.
+Before proceeding to that task, it is first necessary to completely describe the~$\mathfrak{o}(4)$ action on the module provided by the Fock space.
+This exercise belongs to a class of well-known problems in developing a suitable symmetry-adapted basis with respect to a subalgebra embedding of $\mathfrak{o}(3) \subset \mathfrak{gl}(3)$.
+See, for example, \cite{mpsw75}.